sommerbe/dispersion-toolkit/readme.md

 ## License

-See the file *license.md* within the directory in which this file resides.
+See the file *license* within the directory in which this file resides.

 ## Contributors